 Now many years on rare Yu-Gi-Oh cards are increasingly wanted, and with the many sets being released there’s a lot of cards worth a lot of money.
 So we’re going to take a look at some of the rarest and most expensive Yu-Gi-Oh cards in the world.

-Let’s kick things off with an unsuspecting looking card that sold for just under $50,000 back in 2020, shall we?
+Let’s keep the ball rolling with an unsuspecting looking card that sold for just under $50,000 back in 2020, shall we?

 Yes, the Crush Card Virus trap card was handed out at the ten Shonen Jump Championship matches.